OpenCBM/OpenCBM/xu1541/bootloader/usbdrv/Readme.txt

 http://www.obdev.at/avrusb/

 This directory contains the USB firmware only.
 Copy it as-is to your own project and add your own version of "usbconfig.h".
+A template for your own "usbconfig.h" can be found in "usbconfig-prototype.h" in this directory.

 TECHNICAL DOCUMENTATION